pablodms/spacy-spanish-lemmatizer/README.md

 Spanish rule-based lemmatization for spaCy

 ## Steps to use lemmatizer
+* Ensure you have installed spaCy following the instructions given at https://spacy.io/usage.
+* Ensure you have installed spaCy Spanish model following the instructions given at https://spacy.io/usage/models.
 * Install package via pip
 ```pip install spacy_spanish_lemmatizer```
 * Generate lemmatization rules (it may take several minutes):